 Connecting the Robot to Your Network

-Connect your workstation to the robot as described in Connecting a Workstation and Starting the Robot.
-If you haven’t connected the robot to your network yet, the robot is still connected to its own network, which is called ubiquityrobot, and your workstation is connected to that.
-We assume you have ssh’ed into the robot.
+Once you have connected your robot to either the WiFi network or decided to run the robot with it’s own WiFi hotspot you are likely going to want to connect your workstation to the robot as described in Connecting a Workstation and Starting the Robot.
+If you haven’t connected the robot to your network yet, the robot is still connected to its own network, which is called

 Before you go on, you should change the hostname of your robot, to distinguish your robot from others.
 Open a new terminal window, and log in to the robot with ssh:

 using the password which is “ubuntu”.

 OPTIONAL: In the interests of security, you can change the user password.
 Just type: